JuliaGeo/Geodesy.jl/README.md

 The `ECEFfromENU` and `ENUfromECEF` transformations define the transformation around a specific origin.
-Both the origin coordinates as an `ECEF` as well as it's corresponding latitude and longitude are stored in the transformation for maximal efficiency when performing multiple `transform`s.
+Both the origin coordinates as an `ECEF` as well as its corresponding latitude and longitude are stored in the transformation for maximal efficiency when performing multiple `transform`s.
 The transformation can be inverted with `inv` to perform the reverse transformation with respect to the same origin.